standardloop/ez/lectures/friday/AGENDA.md

 - apt
 - C locally

+## Words of Wisom

+Programming is an Art.
+There is beauty in the logic and organization of information.

+In League of Legends.
+It takes a long time to get to the point where you understand the game and then can start actually playing.

+Programming is the same.
+You need understand what you can do and what tools can accomblish it.

+You do not have to learn how to solve everything single problem.
+You have to learn how to identify patterns and common strategies to tackle them.

+---

+Later on:

+Programming should be the easy part.
+You are just implementing the logic.

+The hard part is designing the solution given constraints.

 ## Compilers and Programming Languages

 - What does it mean to create a programming language?